Black Panther Party

 Eldridge Cleaver wrote 'Soul on Ice,' a best-selling collection of essays about his time in prison, and was the minister of information for the Black Panthers.

-Eldridge Cleaver spent much of his youth in reform school and prisons in California.
+Eldridge Cleaver spent much of his youth in reform schools and prisons in California.
 He began writing while incarcerated.
 Freed on parole, he joined the Black Panthers and published his prison essays in Soul on Ice.
 In 1968, he fled the country to avoid a return to prison.
 Cleaver was 62 when he died in Pomona, California, on May 1, 1998.

 Mumia Abu-Jamal, a political prisoner formerly on death row will be on this panel.
 Although no longer on death row, Abu-Jamal is still in prison where he is serving a life sentence.
 He will call in from his jail cell.
 A former Black Panther whose political statements in his youth were used against him at trial for the 1981 murder of Philadelphia police officer Daniel Faulkner, Mumia Abu-Jamal has been in prison for close to four decades for a crime he maintains he did not commit.
 Abu-Jamal and his case are internationally known.
 He has garnered global support.
 About 25 cities,